MarketWatch: When Your Siblings Scam You

 Money can change people.
 Previously honest family members may succumb to the temptation to grab the bulk of the family fortune.
 For the sake of your financial future and that of other family members, don’t allow these fraudsters to get away with a “crime of opportunity.”
 Nip it in the bud by being on guard, verifying all transactions, and most importantly, not signing anything unless reviewed by a lawyer.

-And of course, once these schemes are uncovered, family relationships will never be the same.
+Obviously, once these schemes are uncovered, family relationships will never be the same.